frrmack/rankor/README.md

 ```

-The packages used by this code are (as always) in the `requirements.txt`.
+The packages used by this code are (as always) in `requirements.txt`.
 You can install all of them with `pip install -r requirements.txt`

 ## Run development server
 - start python server in project root: `python server.py`